tisfeng/Easydict/README_EN.md

 Just download this Repo, then use [Xcode](https://developer.apple.com/xcode/) to open the `Easydict.xcworkspace` file(⚠️ Not `Easydict.xcodeproj`!), `Cmd + R` to compile and run.

-Build environment: Xcode 13+, macOS Big Sur 11.3+.
+Build environment: Xcode 15+, macOS 13.5+.
 To avoid unnecessary problems, it is recommended to use the latest Xcode and macOS version https://github.com/tisfeng/Easydict/issues/79

 If the run encounters the following error, try updating CocoaPods and then `pod install`.